junglesta/wherenodoctor/_posts/2016-01-01-11-nutrition-eat-to-be healthy.md

 Nearly all mothers can produce all the breast milk their babies need:

   ♦ The best way for a mother to keep making enough breast milk is to breastfeed the baby often, eat well, and drink lots of liquids.

   ♦ Do not give the baby other foods before he is 6 months old, and always breastfeed before giving the other foods.

   ♦ If a mother’s breasts produce little or no milk, she should continue to eat well, drink lots of liquids and let the baby suck her breasts often.

 After each breastfeeding, give the baby, by cup (not bottle), some other type of milk,  like boiled cow’s or goat’s milk, canned milk, or powdered milk.
 (Do not use condensed milk.)
 Add a little sugar or vegetable oil to any of these milks.

 **Note:** Whatever type of milk is used, some cooled, boiled water should be added.

-#### Here are two examples of correct formulas:
+## 0 > 6 Two examples of correct formulas

 **NO.1**